Wzhishun/RL_stock_trade/README.md

 Due to my poor computer power and the noise of the computer fan (I am in CUHK library and it is really annoy my neighbors), I just train several stocks not all securities you provided.

-I use PPO(Proximal Policy Optimization) + MLP（Multilayer Perceptron） to create a RL(Reinforcement Learning) agent to trade stock you provided.
+I use PPO (Proximal Policy Optimization) + MLP (Multilayer Perceptron) to create a RL(Reinforcement Learning) agent to trade stock you provided.
 The RL trading decision marking process can be described as follows:
+We formulate the stock trading process into a Markov Decision Process (MDP) to match with DRL algorithms.
+A five-tuple array include <$s, p, a, r$, $\gamma$>, which are defined as state space $s$, transition function $p$, action space $a$, reward function $r$ and discount factor $\gamma$.
+The state transition probability is objectively given and is not affected by the actions of the agent.
+Considering the dynamic and uncertain characteristics of the stock market, We set up the stock trading model as an MDP as follows:
 ![image](https://user-images.githubusercontent.com/49648647/140629910-85b7301d-151c-4622-bfa8-7e5808b78231.png)